newrelic/nri-kubernetes/e2e/gke-autopilot-allowlists/README.md

 | `../e2e-values-gke-autopilot-node.yml` / `-pod.yml` | Helm values per shape (kubelet DaemonSet only; ksm + controlPlane disabled). |
 | `../run-gke-autopilot-e2e.sh` | The runner. |

-The two CRs are byte-identical copies of the submission candidates in the gke-autopilot-allowlist staging repo (`allowListToSubmit/finalized_v3/`).
-Keep them in sync: they are both the test fixtures here and the source the future drift-check diffs against.
+These two CRs are the New Relic `WorkloadAllowlist` submission candidates for GKE Autopilot — the same manifests submitted to Google.
+Keep them in sync with what is submitted: they are both the test fixtures here and the source a drift-check would diff against.

 ## Image source: released vs local